sannijesufemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown -h vincent:staff _hello - This will change the owner of the file _hello to these users; vincent and staff respectively.

-chown -from=guillaume betty hello - Changes the owner of the file hello to betty, only if the owner of the file is guillaume
+chown betty hello --from=guillaume  - Changes the owner of the file hello to betty, only if the owner of the file is guillaume

-#!/bin/bash - This declaration will make the file to be seen as an executable file
+#!/bin/bash
+telnet towel.blinkenlights.nl - This code will load the website and play the star wars movie